cysouw/diathesis/text/c06_adverbials.md

 ## Deponent verbs without alternations

 There are various verbs in German that obligatorily need an adverbial, which are collected in this section.
-All examples discussed in this section concern verbs with obligatory \textsc{depictive} adverbials.
-I see no reason for obligatory \textsc{resultative} adverbials to be impossible – I simply have not encountered any examples yet.
+All examples discussed in this section concern verbs with obligatory depictive adverbials.
+I see no reason for obligatory resultative adverbials to be impossible – I simply have not encountered any examples yet.
 The phenomenon to look out for are verbs with a resultative adverbial like *leerkaufen* in which the main predicate *kaufen* is not attested as an individual verb, but only occurs in combination with resultative adverbials.

 ### --- Verb with obligatory depictive adverbial --- {.unnumbered}